 So why vertical pins?
 Well, when you make pins that are short, they easily get lost in the plethora of vertical pins around it.
 If you want your pins to stand out, vertical images are the way to go.

 All Great Pins Use Great Images

 The images are the main draw when it comes to pins, so make sure you have an image that draws the eye.

 If you are looking for high quality images that are free to use, I really love the Pexels website.
-You can find more sites that offer free to use images by checking out my post Where to Find Free Images for Your Blog.

 All Great Pins Are Legible

 Some niches don’t require words (like the fashion niche).
 However, if you aren’t a fashion blogger, you’ll want to make sure your pins are easy to read.

 Don’t be scared of using large font sizes that stand out.
 When people are quickly scrolling through their Pinterest feed,they focus on pins that have words that are easy to scan.

 If you are working with a very light image and want to use light text then be sure to put an overlay over the image to help darken the background up a bit.

 Related Post: How to Create Pinterest Graphics Using PicMonkey